 The mission of GFLI is to become the reference for Feed LCA data.
 This means that in addition to developing the database, the GFLI should also consider how to facilitate access to the data.
 One key element from that perspective is GFLI’s decision to offer free access to its database.
 GFLI’s goal is to develop its database in a format that can be easily used by the main LCA software developers.
 To this end, GFLI is closely monitoring the UNEP/SETAC initiative on interoperability of LCA databases.

-The free, public database is available for download.
-Choose the format you prefer and add it to your cart.
-In order to check-out you will need to accept the GFLI End User License Agreement (EULA) and the database will be ready to download.
+The free, public database is available for download in csv and Excel format.
+Please consult the End User License Agreement (EULA), available during check-out and included in the download, for legal uses of the database.
 Keep in mind that the files are compressed into zip files so you need to unzip before using.

 LCI simapro (csv)